 B. When a person is charged with a violation of 12-6-12.1A through D, any plea of guilty thereafter entered in satisfaction of the charges shall include at least a plea of guilty to violation 12-6-12.1A, B, C or D and no other disposition by plea of guilty to any other charge in satisfaction of such charge shall be authorized if:

-(1) the results of a test performed pursuant to the Implied Consent Act discloses that the blood of the person charged contains an alcohol concentration of eight one-hundredths or more; (66-8-102 NMSA 1978 as amended)
+(1) the results of a test performed pursuant to the Implied Consent Act discloses that the blood of the person charged contains an alcohol concentration of eight one-hundredths or more in the person’s blood or breath within three hours of driving the vehicle and the alcohol concentration results from alcohol consumed before or while driving the vehicle; (66-8-102 NMSA 1978 as amended)

-(2) four one-hundredths or more if the person is driving a commercial vehicle; or
+(2) four one-hundredths or more in the person’s blood or breath within three hours of driving the vehicle and the alcohol concentration results from alcohol consumed before or while driving the vehicle if the person is driving a commercial vehicle; or

 (3) the defendant has refused to submit to a chemical test or tests of his breath or blood.
 (66-8-102 NMSA 1978)